GeneAlpha (GA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GeneAlpha Historical Price

-According to the latest data gathered on GeneAlpha live price page, the current price of GeneAlpha is 0.009982USD.
+According to the latest data gathered on GeneAlpha live price page, the current price of GeneAlpha is 0.009302USD.
 The circulating supply of GeneAlpha(GA) is

 In the past 24 hours, GeneAlpha has shown a price movement of